 Taken together, the above three statements provide the identity and access community with renewed confidence to commit to cloud-based solutions using Entra.

 Microsoft’s investments in Entra, as well as the already-announced developments planned for the future, give us this confidence.
 And that confidence extends beyond the cloud-based identity and governance platform itself, and to confidence that the investments made over many years in on-premises identity solutions (especially MIM) and the business processes that surround them, will not be wasted but will find a safe destination in the cloud.

 Some customers have already made a cloud-only move – leaving no on-premises server infrastructure behind.

-Some customers have been pursuing an on-premises-led hybrid strategy, with their cloud components being integrated with on-premises solutions which are still in an authoritative position (pushing users, groups, roles and the like out to the cloud environments).
+Some customers have been pursuing an on-premises-led hybrid strategy, with their cloud components being integrated with on-premises solutions that are still in an authoritative position (pushing users, groups, roles, and the like out to the cloud environments).

 Many of these have already moved important workloads to the cloud (HR systems such as Workday and SuccessFactors, for example), and are waiting for the appropriate moment to move authority for identity and access to the cloud as well.
 Entra, which includes a commitment to hybrid architectures, makes it clear that the time is right for many customers to start planning the move to Entra-based identity and access solutions.

 There is no doubt that for many organizations, this shift of authority to the cloud will be executed step by step: more evolution than revolution.
 At Oxford Computer Group, we are completely focused on the needs of our customers:

 - Supporting the existing, well-running on-premises identity platforms by providing consulting assistance and training for staff tasked with running and enhancing those systems

 - Establishing a vision for a future cloud-centric architecture